The OLC Group works to prevent and respond to a wide range of business risks in accordance with the OLC Group Risk Management Guidelines.

 Earthquakes, fires, typhoons, snow, lightning, power outages, accidents, food poisoning, infectious diseases, and terrorism, among other risks

-OLC Group has set up the Emergency Control Center (ECC) as the organization that supervises response in an emergency such as an earthquake, fire or typhoon.
-This is to ensure a structure that minimizes damage to people and property and enables the swift resumption of operations.
-We have been working to ensure that operations can continue when a large-scale disaster strikes since before the Great East Japan Earthquake in March 2011, and are currently considering further initiatives related to our Business Continuity Plan (BCP).
+Our Group has set up the Emergency Control Center (ECC) as the organization that supervises response in an emergency such as an earthquake, fire or typhoon to minimize damage to people, and property, enabling the swift resumption of operations.
+Since the Great East Japan Earthquake in March 2011, we have worked to ensure that operations would be able to continue if a large-scale disaster strikes and are currently considering further initiatives related to our Business Continuity Plan (BCP).

-In February 2019, we shifted to a method of financing that sets a loan drawdown of between ¥5 billion and ¥150 billion, with the amount to be determined by OLC Group when an earthquake materializes.
+In February 2019, we shifted to a method of financing that sets a loan drawdown of between ¥5 billion and ¥150 billion, with the amount to be determined by our Group if an earthquake materializes.

 Following the Great Hanshin-Awaji Earthquake in January 1995, we introduced an Earthquake Risk Countermeasure Financing Type Term Loan with the aim of securing liquidity on hand to continue business.
 This financial preparedness played a part in enabling us to continue business and achieve a rapid recovery in performance when the Great East Japan Earthquake struck.
-We also appropriately review the content of our finances in light of management strategy and the business environment.
-In addition to being able to increase the financing amount, the new plan allows us to minimize costs by not having to execute the financing until the capital is actually needed.
-If an earthquake measuring M7.9 or greater occurs, although the banks can decide whether to request early repayment, OLC Group can choose to make the loan repayment with cash or other assets, which means the exercise of stock acquisition rights will be extremely limited.
+We also review the content of our finances in alignment with our management strategy and the business environment.
+In addition to being able to increase the financing amount, the new plan allows us to minimize costs by not having to execute the financing until the capital is needed.
+If an earthquake measuring M7.9 or greater occurs, although the banks can decide whether to request early repayment, our Group can choose to make the loan repayment with cash or other assets, which means the exercise of stock acquisition rights will be extremely limited.

-The OLC Group Basic Policy on Information Security lays out the basic policy and procedure for information management.
+Our Group Basic Policy on Information Security lays out the basic policy and procedure for information management.
 Specific guidelines for action are set forth in the OLC Group Information Security Policy, and we are developing an information security management system that conforms to this policy.
 Information management is controlled by the Information Security Management Committee, a sub-committee under the Risk Management Committee.
-This unit is chaired by *the Executive Director of the General Affairs Department, and works to raise the level of information security management within the OLC Group by monitoring compliance with the OLC Group Information Security Policy and developing plans for employee training and awareness programs.
+Chaired by the Executive Director of the General Affairs Department, the sub-committee works to raise the level of information security management within our group by monitoring compliance with the OLC Group Information Security Policy and developing plans for employee training and awareness programs.